AdobeDocs/campaign-classic.en/help/platform/using/executing-import-jobs.md

 The last step of the wizard lets you launch data import.
 To do this, click the **[!UICONTROL Start]** button.

 ![](assets/s_ncs_user_import_wizard06_1.png)

+You can then monitor the execution of the import job (see [Monitoring jobs execution](../../platform/using/monitoring-jobs-execution.md).